learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-29-docker-and-databases.md

     EXPOSE 8080
     ENTRYPOINT ["java", "-jar", "/home/code/JavaMongoDbApp-0.0.1-SNAPSHOT-jar-with-dependencies.jar"]

 This time we use the Dockerhub to pull an image, where the OpenJDK Java 8 Runtime Environment is already installed.
-Then we copy the .jar-file with all its dependcies to the `/home/code`directory in the container, expose port number 8080, on which the HTTP server of the application runs and finally set the entrypoint to run the .jar-file.
+Then we copy the .jar-file with all its dependencies to the `/home/code`directory in the container, expose port number 8080, on which the HTTP server of the application runs and finally set the entry point to run the .jar-file.

 So far so good, but when someone tries to run this application container he will get an `com.mongodb.MongoSocketOpenException: Exception opening socket`, because the application tries to access port 27017 on the localhost, where he expects the `mongod` by default.
 So it is still crucial to introduce one container to the other and enable them to *communicate*.

 ###Solutions for linking
-This procedure is called __linking__ and not as hard as you might expect.
+This procedure is called __linking__ and is not as hard as you might expect.
 Actually there are two possible ways to achieve dataflow between two or more containers.
 1. Use exposed IP ports and connect via them.
 2. Use `--link` - flag in recent docker versions.